 Non-Deductible Contribution to Traditional IRA

-From the lower left hand side, click on Tools.
+From the top, click on My Account, and then Tools.

 Click on Topic Search.

-Type ira contribution in the search box.
+Type ira contributions in the search box.
 Find ira contributions in the topic list.
 Click on Go.

 Check the box for Traditional IRA.